North Carolina 4-H Ambassador Program

 - It is recommended that a 4-H member take no longer than 2 calendar years to complete a single Ambassador level.
 Requirements for each level must include only those activities and courses completed after January 1 of the year the member entered that level.

-- All Ambassadors successfully completing any Ambassador level(s) will be recognized at the NC 4-H Congress or NC 4-H State Council Conference.
+- All Ambassadors successfully completing any Ambassador level(s) will be recognized at the NC 4-H Congress each year.